-INFO

-Display hapaxOS version and real-time CPU usage.

-PALETTE

-Enter the color palette mode, to customize RGB leds colors thanks to encoders 1...® (read section color palette).

-SCREEN

-Access to screen hardware settings.
+MIDI outputs).
+Each meter shows the real-time amount of MIDI data being transmitted through its respective port.
+Each vu-meter pixel represents one millisecond of transmission time (the time it takes for a MIDI message to be sent from the Hapax output to the receiving device).
+This tool is especially useful for identifying overloaded outputs that may cause latency or dropped messages, balancing MIDI traffic across multiple outputs for optimal performance and troubleshooting complex setups with high automation or dense note data.
+Thanks to the high bandwidth of the USB outputs, they are not affected by these limitations and therefore do not require monitoring.
+PALETTE Enter the color palette mode, to customize RGB leds colors thanks to encoders 1...® (read section color palette).
+SCREEN Access to screen hardware settings.
 These settings have been configured to reduce flickering when filming HAPAX.
 If you don't plan on filming, you should keep the default settings.

-METRONOME

-MIDI If metronome enabled in the rec settings, the metronome will be send thanks to MIDI notes messages.
+METRONOME MIDI If metronome enabled in the rec settings, the metronome will be send thanks to MIDI notes messages.
 CV OUT 1/2/3/4 If metronome enabled in the rec settings, the selected CV output will output an audio sound that you can directly plug to your mixing console or portable speaker.

-METRONOME MIDI ACTIVE TRACK MIDI A/B/C/D CH01..CH16 USB HOST/DEVICE CH01..CH16

-Only applicable if the previous METRONOME setting is set to MIDI.
+METRONOME MIDI ACTIVE TRACK MIDI A/B/C/D CH01..CH16 USB HOST/DEVICE CH01..CH16 Only applicable if the previous METRONOME setting is set to MIDI.
 Choose which MIDI output+channel should be used to send the metronome note messages.

-METRONOME AUDIO VOLUME 10% VOLUME 100%

-Only applicable if the previous METRONOME setting is set to AUDIO.
+METRONOME AUDIO VOLUME 10% VOLUME 100% Only applicable if the previous METRONOME setting is set to AUDIO.
 Choose the metronome audio output level (100% = 10Vpp = eurorack level, 30% = 3Vpp = professional line level).
 METRONOME BAR CO ...
 C6 ...
-G10

-MIDI note to play on the first beat of the bar.
+G10 MIDI note to play on the first beat of the bar.
 METRONOME BEAT CO ...
 C6 ...
-G10

-MIDI note to play on other beats of the bar.
+G10 MIDI note to play on other beats of the bar.
 TRANSPOSE ROOT CO ...
 C6 ...
-G10

-Set the "center note" defining TRSP = +0 (no transposition).
-Works only is pTRSP=TRSP is enable on your project.

-pTRSP SYNC INSTANT BEAT 1 BAR ...
-4 BARS

-Choose the time interval on which transposition should be synced to.
+G10 Set the "center note" defining TRSP = +0 (no transposition).
+Works only is pTRSP=TRSP is enabled on your project. pTRSP SYNC INSTANT BEAT 1 BAR ...
+4 BARS Choose the time interval on which transposition should be synced to.
 Works for pTRSP=TRSP (classic transpose) and pTRSP=CHRD (match chord).
 RESTART SYNC INSTANT BEAT 1 BAR ...
-4 BARS

-Choose the time interval on which pressing play (when Hapax is already running) should restart the player.
+4 BARS Choose the time interval on which pressing play (when Hapax is already running) should restart the player.
 Useful to synchronize a restart to a beat, a bar, ... when live performing.
+PATTERN TRIG FREE RESTART New!
+Sets the default value of a pattern trig mode.
 LED BRIGHTNESS 0% ...
-100%

-Adjust leds brightness level to best match your environment.

-SCREEN CONTRAST 0% ....
-100%

-Adjust screen contrast to best match your environment.

-HOLD TIME FASTER FAST NORMAL SLOW EXTRA SLOW

-Change the time for a button press to be registered as a Hold action.
+100% Adjust leds brightness level to best match your environment.
+SCREEN CONTRAST 0% ...
+100% Adjust screen contrast to best match your environment.
+HOLD TIME FASTER FAST NORMAL SLOW EXTRA SLOW Change the time for a button press to be registered as a Hold action.
+MUTE GROUP OFF Instant track mute.

-MUTE GROUP

-OFF Instant track mute.